ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ## So You Want to Be Engineer #1?

 Here's what I wish someone had told me before I took the plunge: You won't know what you're doing half the time, and that's completely okay.
-Google, Stack Overflow, and Documentations will become your closest companions.
+Google, and Stack Overflow will become your closest companions.
 The ability to figure things out quickly matters infinitely more than what you already know.

 The most important advice I can give is to choose the mission, not the tech stack.
 You can learn any technology, but you can't manufacture passion for a problem you don't care about.
 I joined Fabrio because education mattered to me, not because of the AWS architecture.